Color: Sequoia/Reflective Silver/Electric Green-Liquid Lime

 (Disclaimer: Solereview paid full US retail price for the shoe reviewed)

-And here’s our reviews for the 2013 Nike Lunarglide 5 and 2014 Nike Lunarglide 6:
+And here’s our review for the 2014 Nike Lunarglide 6: